jgoncalves802/VisualPlan/replit.md

 ## Overview

-VisionPlan is a professional construction project management platform (Plataforma Integrada de Gestão de Obras) built with React, TypeScript, and Vite.
-It provides integrated planning and management tools with 4D capabilities and the Last Planner System (LPS) methodology.
-The platform aims to revolutionize construction project management through advanced planning, real-time monitoring, and collaborative features, targeting a significant share of the construction tech market.
+VisionPlan is a professional construction project management platform built with React, TypeScript, and Vite.
+It offers integrated planning and management tools, including 4D capabilities and the Last Planner System (LPS) methodology.
+The platform aims to revolutionize construction project management through advanced planning, real-time monitoring, and collaborative features.

 ## User Preferences